Economic Principles…Makes Sense

 - Foster employee engagement.
 Engaged employees are more content in their roles, perform better, and feel valued.
 Engaged employees respond to feedback and desire appreciation.
 They’re engaged and expect honesty.

-- Communicate to employees (repeatedly) the organization’s values If the organization provides a workplace experience and total rewards package that are the envy of competitors, take the time to communicate that to employees.
+- Communicate with employees (repeatedly) the organization’s values If the organization provides a workplace experience and total rewards package that are the envy of competitors, take the time to communicate that to employees.
 Employees don’t know what they don’t know.
 Take credit for the opportunities your organization provides to employees.
 It’s easy to communicate good news.

 Tip: Annual Total Rewards Statements will effectively communicate your organization’s benefits providing employees with